ostapenkovs/ieor-4540-transformers/README.md

-Final project repo for IEOR 4540 Transformers in Fall 2024.

 ## This is a repository for the term project in IEOR 4540 at Columbia University.

 ### The Data Mining (Transformers) course covers vision transformer theory and applications.